Starter kit: Constituent-centered design

 Adopt a continuous improvement mindset

 Constituent-centered teams make quick, incremental improvements.
 For example, they create and test prototypes to make sure they invest in solutions that work.
 They pilot new products and features before releasing to their whole audience.
-They gather feedback and use it to provide a constant stream of easy-to-implement fixes.
+They gather feedback and use it to continually improve.

 Consider the entire experience, from end to end

 Constituent-centered design looks at whole experiences.
 This includes everything from the moment a constituent realizes they need to interact with government to what happens after your service is delivered.
-An "end-to-end" approach accounts for online and offline activities, e.g. websites, phone calls, letters, etc. Sometimes, you'll collaborate with organizations that offer related services.
+An "end-to-end" approach accounts for online and offline activities, e.g. websites, phone calls, and letters.
+Sometimes, you'll collaborate with organizations that offer related services.

 Create meaningful access for all people